miles-weatherseed/POEM/README.md

 ## Installation

-POEM is written primarily in Python and should be compatible with Python 3.7+.
-To avoid conflicts in dependencies, it is recommended that users create a new virtual environment for using POEM:
+POEM is written primarily in Python and should be compatible with Python>=3.7.
+To avoid conflicts in dependencies, it is recommended that users create a new virtual environment for POEM:

 ### Using virtual environment